natir/blog/content/long-read-misassemblies/index.md

 I think that all the people who have ever done a genome assembly one day say: "Ok my assembly was cool, but now how I can be sure that it's the best and it don't contain a lot of errors ?"

 We have many technics to evaluate the quality of assembly (it isn't a complete review, sorry):
-- with only assembly information:
+- wih only assembly information:
   + with [N50 family metrics](https://doi.org/10.1089/cmb.2017.0013)
   + by analyse read remapping against assembly [AMOSValidate](http://amos.sourceforge.net/wiki/index.php/Amosvalidate), [REAPR](https://www.sanger.ac.uk/science/tools/reapr), [FRCbam](https://github.com/vezzi/FRC_align), [Pilon](https://github.com/broadinstitute/pilon/wiki), [VALET](https://www.cbcb.umd.edu/software/valet)
   + by computing the probability of the reads dataset that can be generated from the assembly ([ALE](https://doi.org/10.1093/bioinformatics/bts723), [CGAL](https://doi.org/10.1186/gb-2013-14-1-r8), [LAP](https://doi.org/10.1186/1756-0500-6-334))